Skip to Content

 • Email

-The zoning bylaw is comprised of mapping and text.
-The mapping outlines the zone of properties and the text provides a list of permitted uses for each zone.
-Each zone also has a set of regulations (such as the number of residential units permitted, building height, or setbacks).
-The general purpose is to provide the community with assurance of the type of land uses they can expect to see in a certain area, and with regulations for managing those uses.
+Zoning bylaws regulate how land, buildings and other structures may be used, as well as divide areas into zones, name each zone and establish the boundaries of those zones.
+Each zone also has a set of regulations, for example the number of residential units permitted, building height, or setbacks.
+The purpose is to provide the community with assurance of the type of land uses they can expect to see in a certain area, and with regulations for managing those uses.

 Zoning Bylaw No. 871

-Zoning Bylaw No. 871 applies to properties within the Central Okanagan West Electoral Area and parts of the East Electoral Area (aside from the Joe Rich area) within the RDCO.
+Zoning | Bylaw No. 871 (consolidated) applies to properties within the Central Okanagan West Electoral Area and parts of the East Electoral Area (aside from the Joe Rich area) within the RDCO.
+It does not apply to the City of Kelowna, Peachland, West Kelowna, Lake Country or First Nation Reserves.

 Please note: this information is provided as a convenience only and is subject to change.
 Users should check to ensure the accuracy of the zoning designation.